15 vs. 30 Year Mortgage: Myths About Paying Off Your Mortgage

 In Be the Bank: The Biggest Thing You Can Do to Increase Your Cash Flow, we talked in-depth about how to increase your cash flow by following the rules of the bank, not the rules they give their customers.

-Rather than directing all cash flow to pay for the lifestyle expense of my own mortgage, I want to direct as much cash flow to cash-flowing assets.
+Rather than directing as much cash as possible towards my mortgage, I want to direct as much as I can to cash-flowing assets.
 In this position, I advance towards time and money freedom.

 The American Dream of home ownership can turn into an American nightmare if you pay off your house as quickly as possible, because you lose financial control and security instead of gaining it.